 - Year 1: Heroes are men and women who have tirelessly pursued excellence in their lives and helped improve the lives of others. - Year 2: Charity is selfless giving to those in need. - Year 3: Service is helping others with a cheerful heart.

 January

-- Year 1: Courage is doing what is right in the face of fear. - Year 2: Courage is doing what is right in the face of fear. - Year 3: Courage is doing what is right in the face of fear.
+Year 1-3: Courage is doing what is right in the face of fear.

 February